 The amenities of the house, from the private gym, the 33 meters long pool, the private chef, the theater room, etc. make it an outlier as well.

-Over the lest 2 years, a couple of competing villas have popped up in the Balian beach area, and I still wanted to have a look at the data.
+Over the last 2 years, a couple of competing villas have popped up in the Balian beach area, and I still wanted to have a look at the data.

 Overall, there are only 12 3-bedroom villas competing with us on this coast.
 Some are right on the beach, some not.
 Some are luxurious, others are souped-up surfer shacks.